Table of Contents

 Custom SSO Providers

-To get started, open the login view settings to add Single Sign-ons.
-There you can select the "Add Provider" option under "Single Sign On".
-There you will be able to choose the provider type.
+To get started, open the login view settings to add Single Sign-on.
+There, you can select the "Add Provider" option under "Single Sign On".
+You will be able to choose the provider type there:

 For each provider type, there are several standard settings.
 These settings include:

-Additionally, there several custom options for each provider type.
+Additionally, there are several custom options for each provider type.
 They are as follows:

 OAuth 1.0a